-Discounts for defensive drivers - One of the easiest ways to earn a discount was to participate in State Farm’s telematics program.
+Discounts for defensive drivers - For State Farm Canada’s car insurance customers, one of the easiest ways to earn a discount was to participate in the company’s telematics program.
 Telematics refers to technology, usually app-based, that monitors and gathers data about a person's driving habits in real-time.
 By signing up through the State Farm Canada app, clients were able to save up to 25% on their premiums.

 Mobile rewards - The program was notable for being the first fully mobile program of its kind in Canada.
 It operated by closely tracking drivers' behaviour and then rating it based on a score out of 100.
 Good results were rewarded with a premium discount and bad ones weren't penalized.
 It was a win-win for drivers — or at least a win-draw.